 Why is Oxidation bad for the lubricant?
 What can it ultimately result in?

-Well, oxidation can result in the formation or lead up to
+Well, oxidation can result in the formation or lead up to the following:

 Loss of antifoaming properties